burcudsr/Crab_Age/README.md

 # 🦀 Crab Age Prediction

-This project focuses on regression analysis to predict the age of crabs based on physical measurements, utilizing data from the **2025 Kaggle Playground Series (Season 3, Episode 16)**.
+This project focuses on regression analysis to predict the age of crabs based on physical measurements, utilizing data from the **Kaggle Playground Series: Season 3, Episode 16**.
 By applying targeted feature engineering and regression modeling, the project aims to achieve high predictive accuracy.

 ### 🚀 Live Demo
 Explore the interactive prediction model here: **[Crab Age Prediction App](https://huggingface.co/spaces/bdaser/Crab)**